samaea/virtual-assistant-workshop/README.md

       ![Teams Channel](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/gotochannel.png)

    8. You can now chat with your Bot via Teams.
-For this, you have to swtich to your local desktop by **minimizing the Virtual Machines window**:
+For this, you have to swtich to your local desktop:

          ![minimizing vm](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/minimizingvm.png)